MAGBOY/legal/terms.md

 ### Who can see my credit card number?

-No-one at The Changelog.
+No one at The Changelog.
 We use the very trustworthy and secure Stripe payment service.
-Read about their security measures on the Stripe Terms of Service (in short, they encrypt your credit card info).
+Read [Stripe's Terms of Service](https://stripe.com/us/terms) to learn more about their security measures.
+In short, they encrypt your credit card information.

-### Our Commitment to Children’s Privacy
+### Our commitment to children's privacy

 Protecting the privacy of the very young is especially important.
 For that reason, we never collect or maintain information at our website from those we actually know are under 13, and no part of our website is structured to attract anyone under 13.

 ### How can I access or correct my information?

-You can access all your personally identifiable information that we collect online and maintain by logging in to any The Changelog site you have access to and visiting the settings pages.
+You can access all your personally identifiable information that we collect online and maintain by logging in to The Changelog site you have access to and visiting the settings pages.

-### Who can see my apps and projects?

-It depends on the project access level you choose for your projects.
-By default, each project is private, but the site owner or any staff member who's part of that project can make it public.

-For private projects: the only people who can see your mobile applications and content are staff members invited to the project, project members, your site owner and some The Changelog employees (for the purpose of maintaining the service).

-If you send an image permalink or a prototype view link to someone, they will be able to access that image or prototype view, even without logging in.
-The link is intentionally very long and hard to guess.

-For website, blog and wiki projects: anyone with a link to your site can see your apps and projects.
-Your public projects will also be indexed by search engines.

 ### What are the guidelines The Changelog follows when accessing my data?

-We restrict who at The Changelog can access customer data to only senior members of the team, and never to outside contractors
+- We restrict access to customer data to only senior members of The Changelog, and never to outside contractors

-We only do it in response to a customer support question.
+- We only do it in response to a customer support question

-We only do it in order to debug and fix the issue.
+- We only do it in order to debug and fix the issue

-We never make changes to anything unless explicitly requested by a site owner.
+- We never make changes to anything unless explicitly requested by a site owner

-We never ever ever share what we see with other customers or the general public.
+- We never ever ever share what we see with other customers or the general public

-We might give access to US authorities if requested in writing.
+- We might give access to US authorities if requested in writing.
 We'll try not to, but we don't have the resources to fight the government.
-We'll also keep your site owner informed as much as we can if this happens.

 ### How is my data protected from another customer's data?

 All of our customers' data resides in the same database.
-We use software best practices to guarantee that only people who you designate as viewers of your data can access it.
+We use software best practices to guarantee only people who you designate as viewers of your data can access it.
 In other words, we segment our customer data via software.
-We do our best and are very confident we're doing a good job at it, but, like every other web app that hosts their customers data on the same database, cannot guarantee that a sophisticated hacker cannot access other people's data.
+We do our best and are very confident we're doing a good job at it, but, like every other web software that hosts customer data in the same database, we cannot guarantee a highly sophisticated hacker cannot access other people's data.

 ### How are you protecting my data from hacker attacks?